openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Binding hashes in signatures with signature algorithms

-In order not to extend the attack surface, we bind the hash algorithm used for signature data digestion to the hash algorithm used internally by the signature algorithm.

-ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + EdDSA signature packet, see {{mldsa-sig-data-digest}}.
+Signature data (i.e. the data to be signed) is digested prior to signing operations, see [[RFC9580, Section 5.2.4]](https://www.rfc-editor.org/rfc/rfc9580#section-5.2.4).
-Note that we bind a NIST security category 2 hash function to a signature algorithm that falls into NIST security category 3.
-This does not constitute a security bottleneck: because of the unpredictable random salt that is prepended to the digested data in v6 signatures, the hardness assumption is not collision resistance but second-preimage resistance.
+Binding a NIST security category 2 hash function (e.g. SHA3-256) to a signature algorithm that falls into NIST security category 3 or 5 does not constitute a security bottleneck: because of the unpredictable random salt that is prepended to the digested data in v6 signatures, the hardness assumption is not collision resistance but second-preimage resistance.

-In the case of SLH-DSA the internal hash algorithm varies based on the algorithm ID, see {{slhdsa-sig-data-digest}}.

 ## Symmetric Algorithms for SEIPD Packets